Kareem-845/IT-Ticketing-System/README.md

 Step 11 - Create a test user
 The existing Active Directory environment was used to simulate an employee.
 A domain user was created in Active Directory for this lab utilizing the Windows 10 workstation.

+Step 12 - Submit an IT Ticket

+The Windows 10 client was used to access the osTicket web interface.